DInnaD/labnotebook/content/lab-notebook/2011-09-08-discriminating-early-bursts.md

 ---
+categories:
+- evolution
 comments: true
-date: 2011-09-08 23:08:33
+date: 2011-09-08T23:08:33Z
-layout: post
+redirects:
+- /wordpress/archives/2558
+- /archives/2558
 slug: discriminating-early-bursts
 title: discriminating early bursts
-redirects: [/wordpress/archives/2558, /archives/2558]
-categories:
-- evolution
+url: /2011/09/08/discriminating-early-bursts/
 ---

 Looking at cases when early burst can be discriminated from OU, a la Harmon et al 2010 (Harmon _et. al._ 2010).
 Fixed models can be told apart.
 Rather trivially, none of these models can be told apart if initially estimated from Brownian data.
 Rather encouraging: models estimated from common data can be told apart.
 600 taxa tree